Right-wing activist retweeted by Trump is Navy intel officer

 "If you are an extremist, if you are a racist, if you are someone who does not believe in tolerance in this country, you're not allowed to serve in the military."

-Although he referred to multiple overseas deployments, his service record shows one: 10 months in Guantanamo Bay, Cuba, starting Sept.
+His service record shows one overseas deployment: 10 months in Guantanamo Bay, Cuba, starting Sept.
 11, 2012.

-Posobiec did not respond to a message left at his phone number.
-A U.S. Navy spokesperson was not aware of any disciplinary action against Posobiec for his activities.
+He said he was also sent overseas for annual training and as a civilian Navy employee.

 Records show Posobiec enlisted in the U.S. Navy Reserves on May 25, 2010, and was later commissioned as an officer on Halloween in 2013.
 He has been a Lieutenant Junior Grade since October 2015.